cisagov/manage.get.gov/docs/developer/README.md

 Visit the running application at [http://localhost:8080](http://localhost:8080).

+Note: If you are using Windows, you may need to change your [line endings](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).
+If you'd rather not change this globally, add a .gitattributes file in the project root with `* text eol=lf` as the text content, and [refresh the repo](https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings#refreshing-a-repository-after-changing-line-endings)

 ## Branch Conventions

 We use the branch convention of `initials/branch-topic` (ex: `lmm/fix-footer`).
 This allows for automated deployment to a developer sandbox namespaced to the initials.